 Development Project/Case Built Heritage to be affected Background & Current Progress 6.
-Heritage Tourism Project at the Former Marine Police Headquarters (FMPHQ) Compound • The former Marine Police Headquarters, completed in 1884, comprises a main building, a stable block and signal tower (commonly known as Round House).
+Heritage Tourism Project at the Former Marine Police Headquarters (FMPHQ) Compound The former Marine Police Headquarters, completed in 1884, comprises a main building, a stable block and signal tower (commonly known as Round House).
 The compound was occupied by the Marine Police until 1997, except during the Japanese Occupation (1941-1945) when it was used as a base by the Japanese navy.
-The compound together with the buildings was declared a monument in 1994.
-The site is being developed into a heritage hotel with food and beverage outlets, and retail facilities under the existing platform of the site.
-The major repair and structural strengthening works to the historic buildings as well as the construction of the new podium structure were completed by end of September 2008. • There are currently two guided tours daily at 2:30pm and 4:00pm for the public.
-Shops in the sub-letting area in the new podium, Main Block and Accommodation Block of the Old Kowloon Fire Station have been open since April and the opening of the hotel is scheduled for November 2009.
-7. Conversion of Yaumatei Theatre and Red Brick Building into a Xiqu Activity Centre 1 Built around 1930, the Yaumatei Theatre is the only surviving pre-war cinema premise in Kowloon.
-It was accorded a Grade 2 status in • Pursuant to DEVB Technical Circular (Works) No. 11/2007, a Heritage Impact Assessment (HIA) has been conducted for the conversion work.
-A presentation was
+The compound was declared a monument in 1994.
+The site has been developed into a heritage hotel with food and beverage outlets, and retail facilities under the existing platform of the site.
+The major repair and structural strengthening works to the historic buildings as well as the construction of the new podium structure were completed by end of September 2008.
+There are currently two guided tours daily at 2:30pm and 4:00pm for the public.
+Shops in the sub-letting area in the new podium, Main Block and Accommodation Block of the Old Kowloon Fire Station have been open since April 2010.
+The hotel has also been in operation since April 2010.
+7. Conversion of Yaumatei Theatre and Red Brick Building into a Xiqu Activity Centre Built around 1930, the Yaumatei Theatre is the only surviving pre-war cinema premise in Kowloon.
+It was accorded a Grade 2 status at the AAB meeting on 18 December 2009.
+Pursuant to DEVB Technical Circular (Works) No. 11/2007, a Heritage Impact Assessment (HIA) has been conducted for the conversion work.
+A presentation was given to AAB on 26 November 2008 and members were